Jennifer Packer: Settings on art

 Packer's subjects are African Americans, and her themes center around oneness.
 Her art is political, recognizing the social discord all people witness or are affected by in this generation.
-Despite her art not focusing on the entirety of social injustice, it does bring an awareness to inequality within the United States.
+Despite her art not focusing on the entirety of social injustice, it does bring awareness to inequality within the United States.
 Visually Impaired is one of her early works which expresses realization and abstraction.
-If you look at the detail of the art piece, it intends to resemble Ferdinand Holder's 19th century deathbed art pieces.
+It intends to resemble Ferdinand Holder's 19th century deathbed art pieces.
 In some of her 2017 artwork, she aimed to achieve contrast and depth.
-Say Her Name, a flower oil canvas piece, is another example created as a growing flower drawn like a forest.
-According to a video interview, in most of her early works she decides to create a memento, a slight reference in her artwork to a past artist she was either inspired by or had similar real life goals in art.
+Say Her Name, a flower oil canvas piece, is another example, created as a growing flower drawn like a forest.
+According to a video interview, in most of her early works she decides to create a memento, a slight reference in her artwork to a past artist she was either inspired by or had similar real-life goals in art.
 Packer tends to draw most human figures with realistic details.

 Artistic practice

 Packer paints expressionist portraits, interior scenes, and still life.
 She is interested in authenticity, encounters, and exchanges in relation to her painting practice.
 The models for her portraits are often friends or family members.

-In her 2020 exhibition at the Serpentine Gallery in London, her expressionistic paintings were all in oils on canvas.
+In her 2020 exhibition at the Serpentine Gallery in London, her expressionistic paintings were all oils on canvas.
 Blessed Are Those Who Mourn (Breonna!
 Breonna!) shows her reaction to the killing of Breonna Taylor.
 A painting of flowers, a traditional form of still life, was used in Say Her Name to reference the death of Sandra Bland.
 Other portraits indicate inspiration from western sources as diverse as Henri Matisse and Caravaggio as well as Americans Kerry James Marshall and Philip Guston.

-Packer is currently an assistant professor of painting at the Rhode Island School of Design.
-She was formerly Artist-in-Residence at the Studio Museum in Harlem (2012–2013) and a Visual Arts Fellow at the Fine Arts Work Center in Provincetown, Massachusetts (2014–2016).
 She was included in the 2019 traveling exhibition Young, Gifted, and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art.